 The Bottom line

-Engagement ring shopping is an incredibly personal experience.
+Diamond engagement ring shopping is an incredibly personal experience.
 No matter which jeweler or boutique you go to in your search for the perfect engagement ring, just remember that you will definitely find it when you understand what you are looking at.

 Engagement ring shopping can be very romantic and dreamy—but also overwhelming.
 Coming into the situation with the proper education will help ensure that the process is primarily the former.
 Happy (almost) engagement to you!